-

 Our async friendly version needs to return a task object.

-Now we can create a method with our new async keyword that will use this function
+Now we can create a method with our new async keyword that will use this functionPutting it all together gives us this.

 Since the Calculation is running asynchronously.
 The output from calling the Go method is now